thethirdone-g/withlathan/README.md

 ## Welcome to Lathan's online studio

-Through this Github repository, you will get an inside look of Lathan's design process and the architecture for their company's online visual experience.
+Through this Github repository you will get an inside look of Lathan's design process and the architecture for their company's online visual experience.

 ### User Research